 - When you bend or straighten your leg, there’s a catching sensation in the knee joint.

-- You have pain in the front of your knee that increases with activity.
+- Pain in the front of your knee that increases with activity.

 - You feel knee pain while sitting.

-- You experience stiffness or swelling in the knee.
+- Experiencing stiffness or swelling in the knee.

 - When you move your knee, it makes creaking or cracking sounds.

 If you experience these symptoms, consult your orthopedic doctor for an examination and diagnosis.
 Dislocation can damage the underside of the kneecap and the bones in the joint; in addition to being painful, this injury can lead to arthritis.

 The first step in treating a dislocated kneecap is to return it to its proper position.
 This is done through a process called reduction.
 Sometimes, reduction happens spontaneously.
 Other times, your physician may need to gently push the kneecap back into alignment.
 Exercises and bracing can strengthen the muscles that hold the kneecap in place.
 If the instability becomes chronic, you and your doctor may consider surgery to correct the problem.
 With prompt treatment, you should be able to return to your regular activities within one to three months of diagnosis and treatment.

 From Olympians to pro athletes to kids in youth sports and those that just want to be more active—Summit Orthopedics delivers expert care by fellowship-trained sports medicine physicians.
 If you are recently injured or concerned about ongoing pain, Summit Orthopedics sports medicine specialists have the expertise to evaluate your discomfort and develop a plan to quickly and safely help you get back to being active.

 Summit has convenient locations across the Minneapolis-St. Paul metro area, serving Minnesota and western Wisconsin.
 We have state-of-the-art centers for comprehensive orthopedic care in Eagan, MN, Vadnais Heights, MN, and Woodbury, MN, as well as several additional community clinics.